Howard scores 40, Marquette beats Davidson 73-63.

 LAKE BUENA VISTA, Fla.
 (AP) — Markus Howard scored 40 points as Marquette beat Davidson 73-63 in the opening round of the Orlando Invitational on Thursday night.

 It was Howard’s fifth career game of 40 or more points.
+The effort also broke the tourney record of 38, set by Marquette’s Matt Carlino against Georgia Tech in 2014.

+“Offensively we’re still figuring out who we are, and while we’re doing that we need Markus to be Markus,” Marquette coach Steve Wojciechowski said.

-With Marquette (4-1) clinging to a 60-59 lead with 2 1/2 minutes to play, Howard made a layup and hit a free throw to complete a three-point play before adding a 3-pionter to key a game-ending Marquette surge.
+With Marquette (4-1) clinging to a 60-59 lead with 2 ½ minutes to play, Howard made a layup and hit a free throw to complete a three-point play before adding a 3-pointer to key a game-ending surge.

+“My team and coaches gave me the ‘go’ and I felt very comfortable trying to do what I could,” Howard said.

 Kellan Grady had 28 points for Davidson (2-4).
-He picked up 14 points to help the Wildcats go up 26-25 at the half.
+He scored 14 in the first half to help the Wildcats go up 26-25 at the break.

+“There’s no doubt this was an absolutely sensational effort by our guys,” Davidson coach Bob McKillop said.
+“This is the kind of effort they’re capable of every time they step on the court.”

 Howard scored 15 first-half points, including a 3-pointer at the buzzer.

-Davidson went 0 for 15 from 3-point range, ending a streak making at least one long-range jumper at 809 consecutive games.
+Davidson went 0 for 15 from behind the arc, ending a streak making at least one 3-pointer at 809 consecutive games.
 The previous time the Wildcats didn’t make a 3 was Jan.
 15, 1994 in a 65-63 win at East Tennessee State.

+“That was definitely our biggest point of emphasis on the game, guarding the 3-point line,” Howard said.

 Marquette, which also got 12 points from Sacar Anim, converted 6 of 17 from behind the arc.